• Skip to primary navigation

 SortedSet In Java

 The SortedSet interface is part of the java.util package and extends the Set interface from the collection framework.
-The SortedSet interface in the Java Collections framework is used to store elements in a set according to some order.
+The SortedSet interface in the Java Collections framework stores elements in a set according to some order.

 Post On:SortedSet In Java